Onyekachithompson/Automated-with-python-part-2/README.md

 Now we can use any of the functions in these four modules.
 We’ll learn more about them later in the book. from import Statements
-An alternative form of the import statement is composed of the from keyword, followed by the module name, the import keyword, and a star; for example, from random import *.
+An alternative form of the import statement is composed of the from keyword, followed by the module name, the import keyword, and a star; for example, from random import *.
 With this form of import statement, calls to functions in random will not need the random. prefix.
-However, using the full name makes for more readable code, so it is better to use the normal form of the import statement.
+However, using the full name makes for more readable code, so it is better to use the normal form of the import statement.
 Ending a Program Early with sys.exit()
 The last flow control concept to cover is how to terminate the program.
 This always happens if the program execution reaches the bottom of the